Applyra

 Quick answer

-Asolytics is a solid ASO platform built around two tiers, $59/month and $199/month, with hard caps on apps and keywords.
-For indie developers shipping 1 to 3 apps, that pricing is awkward.
+Asolytics is a solid ASO platform, now at asolytics.pro, built around three tiers from $49 to $399 per month with hard caps on apps and keywords.
+It dropped its free plan in 2026, so a 7-day trial is all you get before paying.
 Applyra is the indie-focused Asolytics alternative: unlimited keywords, both stores, a permanent free plan, and a single flat tier at $9.99/month.

 Applyra vs Asolytics: ASO tool comparison for indie developers in 2026